Core identification of communication cables

 As the name suggests, a quad consists of four wires that together form two communication circuits.

-The wires of the same communication circuit are arranged opposite each other in the quad.
+In a star quad the wires of the same communication circuit are arranged opposite each other.

-Within a quad, the wires are marked using ring marking.
+Within a star quad, the wires are marked using ring marking.

 The wire is marked with black markings.
 The pattern of these markings defines the wire: